fuller-Lam/MRLF-DATA-FELLOW-CONSTITUENCY-ANALYSIS/README.md

 ____________________________________________________________________________________________________________________________________________

 # Section 3 — Constituency Profile Generator
-As directed, I have analysed this particular step in Jupyter notebook (where i also make use of AI tools to debug codes).
+As directed, I have analysed this particular step in Jupyter notebook.
 The following constituency profile was analysed and created: Constituency snapshot, Scheme status, Infrastructure , Benchmarking,and
 Fund utilisation flag.

 The Constituency Profile is available here:
 - <a href= "https://github.com/fuller-Lam/MRLF-DATA-FELLOW-CONSTITUENCY-ANALYSIS/blob/main/Executable%20script.ipynb">Constituency Profile Generator</a>

+The results of this analysis is also available in excel form:
+- <a href= "https://github.com/fuller-Lam/MRLF-DATA-FELLOW-CONSTITUENCY-ANALYSIS/blob/main/Meghalaya_Constituency_Report.csv">Constituency snapshot,Scheme status,Infrastructure,Benchmarking & Fund Utilisation</a>
 ____________________________________________________________________________________________________________________________________________

 # Section 4 — Bonus: Interactive Dashboard